aaronditto/fizzbuzz/instructions.md

 *Enhance your existing solution as follows*

-Produce a report at the end of the programme showing how many times the following were output
+Produce a report at the end of the programme showing how many times the following were output:

  - `fizz`
  - `buzz`